sanctuary Guidelines

 SAFETY & WILDLIFE

-Our guests safety and respect of the wildlife at Meditation Mount are a top priority.
-We ask that you avoid potential safety hazards such as steep trails, maintenance equipment and enclosed storage areas while on the property.
+Our guests' safety and respect for the wildlife at Meditation Mount are a top priority.
+We ask that you avoid potential safety hazards such as steep trails, maintenance equipment, and enclosed storage areas while on the property.
 If you see wildlife on our property, please do not approach or attempt to feed.
-Please note that Meditation Mount may be a habitat for poison oak, and poisonous snakes and insects.
-We have also seen bears, bobcats, deer, coyotes and foxes on the property.
+Please note that Meditation Mount may be a habitat for poison oak, poisonous snakes, and insects.
+We have also seen bears, bobcats, deer, coyotes, and foxes on the property.
 Be alert and keep close watch of children.
 Please report any problem wildlife to our staff and caretakers.
-Please note firearms and weapons are not permitted on the property.
+Please note that firearms and weapons are not permitted on the property.

 CHILDREN

-Children are welcome during Visitations at Meditation Mount.
+Children are welcome during the Sanctuary Hours at Meditation Mount.
 Children are also welcome on a case-by-case basis during our events, as some quiet indoor meditation events may not be suitable.
 If you have a question of if your child can come to an event, please contact connect@meditationmount.org.
-If children do attend programs and/or visitations, we ask that parents or adult guardians are responsible for their whereabouts and behavior and remain quiet and respectful of the meditative peaceful nature of the property and its other guests.
-Please note, there are no special facilities for children on site.
+If children do attend programs and/or visitations, we ask that parents or adult guardians are responsible for their whereabouts and behavior and remain quiet and respectful of the meditative, peaceful nature of the property and its other guests.
+Please note that there are no special facilities for children on site.
 For safety reasons, children under 14 years of age must be supervised by a responsible adult at all times.
-Young people 15 years and over are expected to know and respect the Visitor Guidelines for Meditation Mount.
+Young people 15 years and over are expected to know and respect the Sanctuary Guidelines for Meditation Mount.

 ELECTRONIC DEVICES, DRONES & FILMING